I'm a Reader

 While we don't require our authors to remove their current ebooks from Amazon's KDP Select program if they are already enrolled, we do highly recommend it.
 Keeping your ebooks in KDP Select inhibits our ability to fully promote your books over a broad spectrum of outlets, including to libraries and other paid book sharing programs.
 We do however, require that all new ebooks not be placed into restrictive programs such as this.

 Who registers the ISBN's for my books if I join?

-Indies United will register all ISBN's that are purchased through us.
-We will send you a form that will detail all the required information for registration at the time of purchase.
+Indies United will register all ISBN's that are assigned through us.
+We will send you a form that will detail all the required information we will need for registration.
 Upon its return, we will register your book(s) in all provided formats and send back to you all ISBN codes for each book format.

 In addition, Indies United is registered with the Library of Congress.
 Our books are added to the Library of Congress as they are published and given universal control numbers provided by the LoC and added to their database used by libraries, schools, and bookstores to find new books.

 How much are the processing fees for ISBNs?

 As of April 30, 2022 the processing fees for ISBNs will be $35 per ISBN assignment.

 How many ISBN's will I need per book?

 You are required to have an individual ISBN for every format you generate for each book.
 You will need one ISBN code per paperback, hardback, Mobi, ePub, PDF, and audiobook.
 If you create an open source format for your digital books using a .doc program, you can combine Mobi, ePub, and PDF under one ISBN, but it is entirely up to you.